Sifting through the noise of social media is no easy task.

 Nothing fancy here (and that’s a good thing.)

-After your free trial period, you’ll register with Keyhole and immediately set up your first tracker.
+After your free trial period with the social listening platform, you’ll register and immediately set up your first tracker.

 That will likely be a hashtag or keyword relevant to your business, though you have the option to choose @account, a URL, or @mention.